hunter-darling/CustomerServiceApp/README.md

 # Customer Service Application
-## Spring Boot Application, written in Java, that provides a RESTful API and lightweight persistence implementation for retrieving, storing, and creating customer data.
+## Spring Boot Application, written in Java, that provides a RESTful API and lightweight persistence implementation for creating, storing, and reading customer data.

 ### Features
 - RESTful API